 Write a 1,000-1,500 characters text here.
 Tell about who you are, what you have, and where to find it, and invite a visitor to further communication.

 Give them a call to action, but avoid something like “Buy now!” or “Order!”
 The home page of your eCommerce website will look better if you choose CTA such as “Visit this page,” “Get started,” or “Let’s stay connected.”

-Talk about giveaways, bonuses, your new products,but don’t write anything like “Wow!
+Talk about giveaways, bonuses, and your new products, but don’t write anything like “Wow!
 A new collection is here!”
 Describe what’s so special about it, who’s a manufacturer, what’s a design and materials, and other benefits.

-Use the inverted pyramid style for writing this content by identifying benefits in the headline, describing the point in the first paragraph and then providing more details through the text.
-Such news is easy to read, it hooks readers and is useful for them to check.
+Use the inverted pyramid style for writing this content by identifying benefits in the headline, describing the point in the first paragraph, and then provide more details through the text.
+Such news is easy to read; it hooks readers and is useful for them to check.

-How often would it be okay to publish news at eCommerce websites?
+How often would it be okay to publish news on eCommerce websites?

 For big stores, with many brands providing discounts or giveaways daily, it’s okay to write news every day.
-For small or middle-sized stores, 1-2 news items per week works well.
+For small or middle-sized stores, 1-2 news items per week work well.